 Now imagine a hypothetical 10,000-person organization: assuming the company has 100 HR staff members—one for every 100 employees—60 HR staff will need access.
 If the company has one people leader for every 10 employees, 900 people leaders will need access.
 In total, 960 people will need access to the analytics.

-At that scale, there’s no way any workforce intelligence team can perform customized analyses for every stakeholder.
+At that scale, there’s no way any people analytics team can perform customized analyses for every stakeholder.
 The team could consider adding headcount to meet demand, but offering a self-serve option for analytics is far more cost-effective and expedient.

-Look for a solution that people who aren’t experts in analytics or workforce data—in other words, the majority of your users—will find simple and leads them to the most relevant questions based on workforce intelligence best practices.
+Look for a solution that people who aren’t experts in analytics or workforce data—in other words, the majority of your users—will find simple and leads them to the most relevant questions based on people analytics best practices.

 Ease of use shouldn’t come at the expense of power and flexibility, however.
 For the analysts on your team, it’s important that the technology still supports their need for ad hoc queries and communication.